Nbee2/alx-frontend/0x02-CSS_advanced/README.md

-Advanced CSS contains Topics like:
+Advanced CSS contains topics like:
 Selectors, properties, and values
 The difference between block and inline styling
 How to ensure consistency across all browsers (CSS reset)